 Outside your one-time Medicare Supplement Open Enrollment Period, a carrier can deny you coverage due to pre-existing conditions or health issues.
 The only way around this is through guaranteed issue rights due to a circumstance that qualifies you for a Special Enrollment Period.

 Some states have unique open enrollment rules, such as birthday rules.
 These rules allow you to enroll in Medigap at certain times, without answering health questions.

 Making the Most of Your Medigap Open Enrollment Period

-Timing can affect how much you pay for coverage, how easy coverage is to obtain, and it can what options are available to you.
-The Megiap OEP is the only time that allows you to enroll in any Medigap letter plan without needing to answer any health questions.
+Timing can affect how much you pay for coverage, ease of obtaining coverage, and the options available to you.
+The Medigap Open Enrollment Period is the only time most can enroll in any Medigap letter plan without needing to answer any health questions.
 By law, the carrier must approve your application for coverage, regardless of any health issues.

 What if I Miss My Medicare Supplement Open Enrollment Period?

 Don’t worry if you happen to miss your Medigap Open Enrollment Period and face denial of coverage.
 You still have options.